Valer100/winaccent/docs/colors/window-chrome-colors.md

     </div>

-    Title bar and window border colors can also be customized from the registry on Windows 10:
+    Title bar and window border colors can also be customized from the registry:

     <div align="center">
     ![Custom window colors](assets/custom-window-colors.png)